 The Shaker gene family of Drosophila encodes components of voltage-gated potassium channels and is comprised of four subfamilies.
 Based on sequence similarity, this gene is similar to the Shaw subfamily.
 The protein encoded by this gene belongs to the delayed rectifier class of channel proteins and is an integral membrane protein that mediates the voltage-dependent potassium ion permeability of excitable membranes.
 It generates atypical voltage-dependent transient current that may be important for neuronal excitability.
 Multiple transcript variants have been found for this gene. [provided by RefSeq, Jul 2010]

 GeneCards Summary for KCNC4 Gene

-KCNC4 (Potassium Channel, Voltage Gated Shaw Related Subfamily C, Member 4) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Dopamine-DARPP32 Feedback onto cAMP Pathway.
-GO annotations related to this gene include voltage-gated potassium channel activity and potassium channel activity.
-An important paralog of this gene is KCNA10.
+KCNC4 (Potassium Voltage-Gated Channel Subfamily C Member 4) is a Protein Coding gene.
+Diseases associated with KCNC4 include Spinocerebellar Ataxia 13.
+Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
+Gene Ontology (GO) annotations related to this gene include ion channel activity and potassium channel activity.
+An important paralog of this gene is KCNC1.

 UniProtKB/Swiss-Prot Summary for KCNC4 Gene